GitHubDragonFly/AB-Modbus-Master/README.md

 Once run, this app is supposed to create a copy of the plctag.dll file in the application folder (because this is unmanaged library), load it in memory when needed and delete the file when the app is closed.
 It might hang on a still active TCP connection so give it a few seconds before deciding to close the app.
 If the plctag.dll file is still present in the application folder then open the Task Manager, force close the app and delete the file manually.
+It would be a good habit to always check the Task Manager.
 See the ApplicationEvents.vb file for code that etracts the plctag.dll library.

 ## Important Note: Some AntiVirus software might detect this behavior as a Trojan